lzpmpc005/eBid_Online_Auction/README.md

 ### 3. Customize .env.local

 (1) go to "online_auction" directory, create a file named ".env.local" and paste the following inside and save.
+Remember to change the SECRET and ID to your own.
 For Uploadthing secret and id, just Sign up for uploadthing and create a new app, you will see https://uploadthing.com/dashboard.

 ```bash
 NEXT_PUBLIC_HOST=http://localhost:8000